 - Whisk (I use my cappuccino whisk) and pour over the scallops.

 - Garnish with the lemon zest.

 Instead of Pernod you could also use raki.

-For a recipe for scallops with orange bitters, follow this link.
+For a recipe for scallops with rum and lime, follow this link.

 Below, Galway Bay sung by Ruby Murray